HASE-Group/hase_iii_models/mu5/README.md

 <center>
 <table border bgcolor=white>
-<tr><td width='25%'>**Instruction**</td><td>**Action**</td></tr>
+<tr><td width='18%'>**Instruction**</td><td>**Action**</td></tr>
 <tr><td>**Org NB_LD V32 Z 0**</td>
 <td>Loads the value in virtual address 0 into the Name Store and thence into NB, so that NB points to VA 16.
 </td></tr>

 <tr><td>**STS D_LD V64 NB 3**</td>

 <td>Loads the DR register with the descriptor held in VA 19.
 This is a Type 1 descriptor with size 8 (mandatory for a Type 1 descriptor), length 16 and an origin field that points to the starting byte location in Block 3 of the Local Store where the composite string will be stored.
-Since descriptors are stored in Block 0, they must be stored as pairs of 32-bit integers; the table below shows how the integer value of the most sigificant word, containing the Type, Size and Length, is constructed.<p>
+Since descriptors are stored in Block 0, they must be stored as pairs of 32-bit integers; the table below shows how the integer value of the most sigificant word, containing the Type, Size and Length, is constructed.

 <center>
 <table border>